therevoman/docker-postfix/README.md

 While this should affect most of the users (`/etc/postfix/main.cf` is managed by this image), there might be use cases where people have their own configuration which relies on `hash` and `btree` databases.
 To avoid braking live systems, the version of this image has been updated to `v3.0.0.`.

+## Architectures

+Available for all your favourite architectures.
+Run in on your server cluster.
+Run it on your Raspberry Pi 4.
+Run it on your acient Pentium or an old Beaglebone.
+The following architectures are supported: `linux/386`, `linux/amd64`, `linux/arm/v6`, `linux/arm/v7`, `linux/arm64` and `linux/ppc64le`.

 ## Configuration options